 The Gasworks site operated as a gasworks foundry from 1871 when the land was originally leased by the South Melbourne Gas Company, until its closure in 1971.
 Following decommissioning of the gas plant in 1971, South Melbourne City Council purchased the Council’s portion of the site in 1979.
 The rest of the site remained as Crown Land.
 The South Melbourne City Council was appointed Committee of Management over the crown land portion of the park in 1982.
 In 1984 Council established a working party to prepare a plan for the transformation of the site into a park.

 Soil testing and remediation of the site initially began in 1985.
 In 1986, whilst this work was underway, a park plan was developed to transform the former site into a park.
 Original features of the foundry were retained and remain within the park today.
 Gasworks Inc. was formed in 1986 and was funded to develop an arts precinct in the park.
 The renovated industrial buildings now cater for theatre productions, artists’ studios and art galleries and house a café.

 There are a number of public art pieces within the park as well as the Gasworks Theatre and artists studios.
-For more information on public art works or to organise an arts tour, visit the Gasworks website.
+For more information on public artworks or to organise an art tour, visit the Gasworks Arts Park website.

 There were many aboriginal language groups living along the Victorian coastline that utilised the plants for food and medicinal purposes.
 The Bush Trail through the park takes you on a journey of discovery exploring the plant life of Melbourne’s coastline.
 Today we still make products from many of these plants including medicines.